I am Suzanne, thank you for taking the time to find out a bit more about me and how I work.

 - Armed Forces Veterans.

 - Emergency Services Staff.
-(I have supported many NHS Staff members over the past 18 months and throughout the pandemic)
+(I supported many NHS Staff members over the past 2.5 years and throughout the pandemic)

 - LGBTQ+ Challenges.